-Caribbean Days is a festival celebrating Caribbean music, food and culture that takes place in late July each year at North Vancouver‘s Waterfront Park.
+Caribbean Days is a free festival celebrating Caribbean music, food and culture in July.
+Previously held in North Vancouver, it now happens in Coquitlam.

-Hosted by the Trinidad and Tobago Cultural Society of BC, it’s a fun festival that attracts tens of thousands of participants from across the Lower Mainland.
+Hosted by the Trinidad and Tobago Cultural Society of BC, it’s a fun festival that attracts tens of thousands of participants from across the Lower Mainland most years.

 Festival Date and Location

 The Caribbean Days Festival happens in late July most years.
 In 2023 it took place on the Saturday and Sunday of July 29th and 30th.
 The dates for the festival in 2024 are still to be confirmed.